DIY✃ MFA

 My teaching + facilitation:

-Archive of Local Events Attended
+Archive of Art & Events

 Film Screening of Tea Leaves by Love Streams Films (August 2025)